 Join a community of advocates across the U.S. to educate your elected officials and influence public policies that affect brain tumor patients and survivors now and in the future.
 Your voice makes a difference!

-Advocacy is communicating to government officials on behalf of patients, care partners, and all of us who have a stake in eliminating brain tumors.
+Public policy advocacy is communicating to government officials on behalf of patients, care partners, and all of us who have a stake in eliminating brain tumors.
 Some advocates email elected officials from home.
 Many also attend meetings with legislators in-person and call them on the phone.

 You can advocate for the brain tumor community for just a few minutes or several hours at a time.
-In just 10 minutes you can email Congress, call both your Senators and U.S. Representative, and tell a friend about what you did and ask them to do the same.
+In just 10 minutes you can email or tweet members of Congress, call both your Senators and U.S. Representative, and tell a friend about what you did and ask them to do the same.
 Advocacy can be done all year around.
 It also complements your participation in brain tumor-related events including Rides, Walks, and Races.